 Frank pushed himself away from the desk.
 ‘I think we have a long list of male gym members to work through trying to establish alibis,’ Frank suggested.

 Thursday afternoon in La Jolla was warm for this time of the year, even by California’s usual sunny standards.
 A cloudless sky of brilliant blue painted a seamless backdrop against the North Pacific Ocean to the west and the panoramic hills and landscapes to the east.

-For Heidi the light breeze and warmth from the sunshine had a different lure to most who reside along the San Diego coastline.
+For Heidi, the light breeze and warmth from the sunshine had a different lure to most who resided along the San Diego coastline.
 She saw it as a perfect opportunity to study outdoors in the sunny fresh air, rather than the stuffy indoor alternative of her family’s cliff top home.

 The paved area around their azure kidney shaped pool was the ideal location for a sun lover to sit and review her course notes.
 Oblivious to the seaside vista on offer from their elevated hill side pool deck, she sat crossed legged on the lower half of a poolside lounge chair.

 Her back was slightly hunched forward and her head was lowered towards her study notes.
 Wearing dark sunglasses and casually dressed in hot pink short-shorts and a white singlet top, she sat with her elbows resting on her knees.
 Her long blonde hair fell forward around her face, like blonde blinkers to outside distractions, as she read.

 Heidi Schwarz was a vibrant, independent twenty-three year old senior completing the final year of her law degree at San Diego University.
 With the exception of her blue eyes, her plain, nondescript features were framed by her long straight blonde hair that extended down to her lower back.